What we do

 Not all aspects of medicine regulation in the EU fall under the remit of the Agency.
 EMA does not:

 - evaluate the initial marketing authorisation application of all medicines in the EU.
 The majority of medicines available in the EU are authorised at national level.
 For more information on medicine authorisation routes in the EU, see Authorisation of medicines;

 - evaluate applications for the authorisation of clinical trials.
 The authorisation of clinical trials occurs at Member State level, although the Agency plays a key role in ensuring that the standards of good clinical practice are applied in cooperation with the Member States and manages a database of clinical trials carried out in the EU.

-- evaluate medical devices, food supplements and cosmetics.
-These devices and substances are evaluated at national level.
-In some cases, EMA can be consulted on ancillary medicinal substances contained in medical devices;
+- evaluate food supplements and cosmetics.
+These substances are evaluated at national level;

 - carry out research or develop medicines.
 Pharmaceutical companies or other medicines developers carry out the research and development of medicines, who then submit the findings and test results for their products to the Agency for evaluation;